nocalhost/nocalhost.github.io/docs/config/config-overview-en.md

 The configuration of Nocalhost can be divided into two parts: development configuration and deployment configuration.

- - Deployment configuration defines how to deploy K8s applications, including control dependency, variable injection, etc.
+ - Deployment configuration defines how to deploy K8s applications, including dependency control, variable injection, etc.

  - Development configuration is set around `Development Mode`, such as which image should be used to enter  `Development Mode`, whether the persistence is needed to save the content in the development container, which files should be synchronized to the development container, how to debug and run the service in the container by one-click, etc.
 :::